ps4star/FSE/ref.md

 ## (2) Functions

 FSE has two types of functions: internal and external.
 External functions are located in the scripts.js file (hence the name external - they're in a different file from the compiler).
 Internal functions are functions which are defined in FSE code.
-Internal functions can be saved to the JS localStorage cache.
 See below for more about functions and how to call them.